apache/maven-site/content/markdown/project-roles.md

 * Proposing active contributors for committership,
 * Binding votes in project decisions,
 * Voting on release artifacts,
+* Ensure [Developers Conventions][5] are followed, or updated/improved if necessary,
 * <!-- TODO: get the rest of these -->

 #### Standards for Community Commitment